The display subsystem interface.

 If the GUI makes use of child windows and/or dialogs, this may be a good time to create them, as well.

-It's expected that VCS will only call this function once, at program launch.
+By default, VCS will call this function automatically on program startup.

 Returns true if the output window is in fullscreen mode; false otherwise.